llindoy/pyttn/README.md

 ## Code Review

 Code review will be performed regularly by members of the team and will be led by the lead developer.
 Code reviews are performed via GitLab pull requests.
-Previous code reviews can be found via.
+Previous code reviews can be found via the [gitlab interface](https://gitlab.npl.co.uk/quantum-software/pyttn/-/merge_requests?scope=all&state=merged).

 -------------------------------------------------------------------------------